Father* | Bartholomew White (b. 4 October 1807, d. 28 December 1866) |

 Birth | 1898 | Gwilym E. Clarke was born in 1898. |

-Death | after 1931 | He died The cause of his death (at the age of 33) in the year of 1931 is not known after 1931 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1931 | He died The cause of his death (at the age of 33) in the year of 1931 is not known after 1931 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Gwilym E. Clarke had person sources.1 |